Achieving net zero with BREEAM

 For organisations wishing to achieve net zero carbon, BREEAM provides robust measurement and helps minimise carbon emissions at the asset level as a critical foundation for the final steps to net zero carbon.

-Accurately measuring and reporting on embodied carbon is one of the main challenges faced in achieving net zero.
+Accurately measuring and reporting on embodied carbon is one of the main challenges faced in achieving net zero carbon buildings.
 BREEAM assesses embodied carbon and encourages the construction of assets with lower embodied carbon and lower whole life carbon.

 BREEAM intends to combine operational and embodied carbon credits into a dedicated carbon category.
 This will help demonstrate to stakeholders that embodied carbon is fully accounted for in BREEAM and that it needs to be considered alongside operational carbon to achieve an optimum outcome overall.
 We are developing this through consultation within our net zero carbon technical working group.